mattlean/lean-js-app-starter/docs/developing/react-ssr.md

-# React server-side rendering
+# React Server-Side Rendering

-This document explains the details behind the approach we used to support React server-side rendering (SSR) in [react-ssr-express-postgres](../starters/react-ssr-express-postgres) and [react-ssr-express-mongo](../starters/react-ssr-express-mongo) since, at the time of this writing, there isn't really a standard way in setting it up.
+This document explains the details behind the approach we used to support React server-side rendering (SSR) in [react-ssr-express-postgres](../starters/react-ssr-express-postgres) and [react-ssr-express-mongo](../starters/react-ssr-express-mongo) since there are a few different ways it could be setup.

-## Separate frontend & backend build processes
+## Separate Frontend & Backend Build Processes

 There are two different webpack build processes, one for the frontend and one for the backend, and they are executed one-after-another in that order because the backend one is dependent on the frontend one fully completing to behave properly.

 It is possible to run the backend without completing the frontend build process, but the whole reason why they are run in sequence is because the frontend build process generates the files that Express needs to render views like the JavaScript, EJS template files, images, etc. So if you run the backend build process alone, you will not be able to develop or use anything that involves a view which might not be a problem if you're working on a team exclusively as a backend API developer or something like that.

-## Handling React on the backend
+## Handling React on the Backend

 webpack is configured to handle imports and compile all React-related code within the backend, so you are able to import the frontend's components and render views with them using [React DOM's server APIs](https://react.dev/reference/react-dom/server) like [`renderToString`](https://react.dev/reference/react-dom/server/renderToString) or [`renderToPipeableStream`](https://react.dev/reference/react-dom/server/renderToPipeableStream).